International Student Admission

 - Successfully complete the highest level of the WSU Intensive English Language Center;

-- Have 30 or more transferable semester credit hours from another U.S. college or university; or
+- Have 24 or more transferable semester credit hours from another U.S. college or university;

-- Successfully complete Level 112 at ELS Language Center.
+- Successfully complete Level 112 at the ELS Language Center; or

-All TOEFL scores must be sent directly from the TOEFL office in Princeton, New Jersey.
+All test scores must be sent to Wichita State University directly from the testing company.